nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 restricted, or if external storages which do not support streaming are in use.

-The web server user must have write access to this directory.
+The Web server user must have write access to this directory.

 ::